-Sephure makes taking suppository medication... easy
+Sephure makes taking suppository medication... easier

 Sephure is a disposable, single use suppository applicator that enables patients to quickly, hygienically and comfortably administer rectal suppositories.
 The applicator was designed by a Crohn’s patient and IBS sufferer to assist her struggle with taking prescribed suppository medication.
 Sephure has a unique patented technology that allows air to escape the body during the administration of medication and withdrawal of the device.

-Suppositories can be administered using a Sephure applicator in any comfortable position, in less than 5 seconds.
+Suppositories can be administered using a Sephure applicator in any comfortable position, in less than five seconds.
 Sephure properly places the suppository within the body so the medication isn't felt and there is no struggle to keep the medicine in the body.

 Sephure Applicators rely on Boyle’s Law of Physics to equalize the pressure inside and outside the body